-Indication and operation of working condition of home appliances
+Remote operation of home appliances

 Service navigation

-The advanced cable STB is required to navigate content providor’s services on the portal screen (the TV screen or second screen) by manipulating RCU.
+Refer to sub-clause 10.2.

 Video and audio content and other services

-Of the services indicated in paragraph 9.3, the advanced cable STB is required to receive and replay video and audio signals, and to transmit them to the TV receiver and other terminal devices.
+If any IP interactive service includes Audio/Video contents, the advanced cable STB is required to playback/transmit them to other terminal devices.
 It is also required to add necessary copy control to the output signals, in accordance with the content rights protection method.
-The basic functions for VOD are replay, pause, fast-forward and rewind.
-As for the provision of other interactive services to subscribers, confirmation of the terminal device capability are mandatory.

-streaming transmission and reception
+IP Video streaming

-The advanced cable STB is required to receive unicast and recommended to receive multicast.
-RTP/UDP is required, HTTP/TCP are optional.
+The advanced cable STB is required to receive unicast signal and recommended to receive multicast signal.
+AS the transmission protocol, RTP/UDP is required, HTTP/TCP is optional.
 In the cable network, QoS control is required to suppress jitter and packet loss in streaming transmission.
-The advanced cable STB is required to absorb the jitter in accordance with memory capacity, and at the same time, a synchronization clock reception is required to avoid process crash during long term replay.
-It is also required to compensate packet loss with the error correction using FEC.
+The advanced cable STB is required to absorb the jitter by buffering in accordance with memory capacity, also clock synchronization mechanism is required for long term video reception.
+It is also required to compensate packet loss with FEC.

 Content selection

-The advanced cable STB is required to select contents using RCU, on-screen browser display and other methods.
+The advanced cable STB is required to provide content selection using RCU and other tablet devices.

-Limited reception
+Conditional access for IP interactive services

-The advanced cable STB can optionally limit the reception of IP related services.
-If cable operator supports following applications, then these become mandatory.Broadcast IP streaming (including viewing history collection)
+The advanced cable STB can optionally support the conditional access to the content delivered by IP.
+When the STB supports conditional access, it is required to support following functionality:

-On-demand IP streaming (including viewing history collection)
+Conditional access for Broadcasting IP streaming

-Parental lock (age-restricted) viewing
+On-demand IP streaming

-Restricted viewing on a channel basis or the browser using a PIN
+Access control by channel basis or the browser using a password

 Copy control in accordance with the content rights protection method.

-Character input
+Character input for interactive service

-The advanced cable STB is required to support the input of characters using the RCU or the soft keyboard screen of the HN terminal device defined in [ITU-T J.190].
+The advanced cable STB is required to support the input of characters using the RCU or the soft keyboard of the HN terminal device defined in [ITU-T J.190].